Submitty/submitty.github.io/_docs/grader/queue.md

 ### Note about Student Privacy

-When students join the queue, they may specify an alternate name -- different from both their legal/registration name or their [preferred name](../student/#how-can-i-change-my-preferred-name).
+When students join the queue, they may specify an alternate name -- different from both their legal/registration name and their [preferred name](../student/#how-can-i-change-my-preferred-name).
-This is the name that the TA/instructor will call out aloud in the room, if they do not know the each students by name/face.
-The TA/Instructor has access to view the students preferred name by clicking the eye icon.
+The queue name is the name that the TA/instructor will call out aloud in the room, if they do not know the each students by name/face.
+The TA/Instructor also has access to view the student's user id by clicking the eye icon.

-### Queue History
+### Office Hours Queue History

 The bottom of the page shows the most recent events in the queue from the current day.
 As desired, you can click to view all queue events